The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 Impact

-The peaceful revolutions of 1989 rendered the Wall, a symbol of divided identity, an unmanageable fact.
-Its physical opening was an input the system of "Two Germanys" could not process.
+The peaceful revolutions of 1989 rendered the Wall an unmanageable fact.
+It was a symbol of divided identity.
+Its physical opening was an input that the system of "Two Germanys" couldn't process.

 -